-Pennsylvania Department of Education advocates for use of school designed proactive, positive behavior expectations.
-The elementary schools teach school-appropriate behavior through their BARK program.
-Teachers and staff created lists of UNIVERSALLY EXPECTED BEHAVIORS (UEBs), behavior protocols for students to learn good conduct and citizenship.
-At the beginning of the school year, the expected behaviors, UEBs, are re-taught to students with a few variations appropriate to Middle School conduct, such as staying to the right in hallways when grade levels are going two different directions in the same hall.
+Pennsylvania Department of Education advocates for use of school-designed proactive, positive behavior expectations.
+Elementary schools teach school-appropriate behavior through their BARK program.
+Teachers and staff created lists of Universally Expected Behaviors (UEBs), behavior protocols for students to learn good conduct and citizenship.
+At the beginning of the school year, the expected behaviors are re-taught to students with a few variations appropriate to Middle School conduct, such as staying to the right in hallways when grade levels are going two different directions in the same hall.